 Heading up the team, are our Principal Consultants, Margaret Byrne and

 Margaret has a BA and MA from Oxford, and postgraduate qualifications in adult learning from Bristol University.
 In 2005, she completed her PhD, exploring how leadership potential is identified in meetings, including meetings involving Australians working in Asia.

 Margaret holds three awards for innovation in the design of executive development and change management programs.
 She is known for the way she balances intellectual rigour with a passion for practical outcomes that make a measurable difference to leaders and their organisations.
 Clients value her ability to stimulate strategic thinking and change at all levels.
 In 2004, Wollongong University appointed her Honorary Advisor on Leadership and Change.

-Outside Australia, Margaret has worked and consulted in China, Indonesia, Hong Kong, Vietnam, Singapore, Thailand, the Philippines, India, UK, USA, New Zealand, France, Germany and Italy, as well as in four Pacific nations.
+Outside Australia, Margaret has worked and consulted in China, Japan, Indonesia, Hong Kong, Vietnam, Singapore, Thailand, the Philippines, India, UK, USA, New Zealand, France, Germany and Italy, as well as in four Pacific nations.
 She is a qualified and highly experienced executive coach.
 In 2007, Margaret was a winner of the Telstra Business Women’s Awards in the Corporate Sector Category and a National Finalist.

 As well as consulting across the region, Margaret also conducts research, particularly in the area she’s passionate about: international meetings where counterparts from different national cultures must work together to solve problems and make decisions.
 Three of Margaret’s films on this topic have been shown six times now on Australian television and sold with an accompanying book which Margaret authored.
 Her resources on cultural competence in print, film and online formats are widely used by consultants in Australia and internationally, as well as being used as texts in Masters Programs in universities in Australia and Europe.